With growing digital threats, career prospectes in cyber security have never been better.

 Pros and Cons of Working in Cybersecurity

-While every career has its pros and cons, working in cybersecurity offers some outstanding benefits due to high demand for expertise.
+While every career has pros and cons, working in cybersecurity offers some outstanding benefits due to high demand for expertise.
 If you're interested in this line of work, you'll likely find that the advantages significantly outweigh the disadvantages.

-In Australia, the demand for cyber professionals continues to exceed supply, leading to stable employment, competitive salaries, and varied job options across multiple sectors.
+Pros: In Australia, the demand for cyber professionals continues to exceed supply, leading to stable employment, competitive salaries, and varied job options across multiple sectors.
 Rapid technological change ensures continuous learning opportunities, allowing for both personal and professional growth.

-On the flip side, the work can be demanding and, at times, stressful.
+Cons: On the flip side, the work can be demanding and, at times, stressful.
 Cyber threats can emerge at any time, meaning there's always the potential to be called in at a moment's notice to deal with an emergency or critical situation.
 There's also a pressing need to stay updated with the latest in the field and little room for mistakes.

 How hard is cybersecurity?
 While almost any IT job presents technical challenges, many roles in cybersecurity are easier than people often imagine.
 With a foundation in IT and a passion for problem-solving, you should be able to handle the complexities involved.
 You can also choose the ideal specialisation for you, such as analysis, engineering, management, or network security.